PRECISE/SMEDL/README.md

 Currently there is no provision for monitors to export events back to the target system without manual modifications.
 Until such a feature is discussed and implemented, manual modifications should go in the `exported_<monitor>_<eventname>` functions in \<monitor\>_mon.c.
 These are the functions that get called when the corresponding event is exported from the synchronous set.

+An example usage of a synchronous global wrapper can be found in the auction example in tests/examples.

 ## Running the test suite
 You may run the tool's test suite by simply calling `nose2` from the project's root directory.